 Join the practice

 Albyn Medical Practice has unfortunately reached capacity to treat patients safely and a decicion has been made along with NHS Grampian to close the practice list for a period of time.
 If our patient numbers reduce then we may be able to resume registering new patients.
-There will be a review in 3 months time, January 2023.
+There will be a review at the end of April.